 Kumar (Februray 2018) bitcoin is not a formal authorized currency but it is a decentralized digital currency.
 In world, every currency has legalized by government but bitcoins are not.
 The value of bitcoin is volatile over time that is decrease from \$20000 approximately to \$6000.
-During the budget speech on February 2018 declared that the cryptocurrencies are not recognized as legal tender in India.
+During the budget speech on February 2018 declared that the cryptocurrencies are not considered as a legitimate deal in India.
 To give warning to the people by various government with the help of tax notice that they are aware from investment of digital currencies.

-Andrianto and Diputra (2018) dictated the increasing the high risk of cryptocurrencies which is indicated by the standard deviation rate that can reached more than 100%.
-This risk is seen from the two things, first one is decrease the standard deviation rate from same rate of return and second is the increase in allocation options to produce higher returns, that is more attractive to some investors which is high risk tolerance.
+Andrianto and Diputra (2018) dictated that the increasing high risk of cryptocurrencies are specified by the average aberration rate that can reach more than 100%.
+This risk is normally seen from the two things, first one is decrease the standard deviation rate from same rate of return and second is the increase in allocation options to produce higher returns, that is more attractive to some investors which is high risk tolerance.